-- (a) Distance Education courses shall not be used by the Employer to reduce or eliminate full-time academic positions at the University. - (b) Courses previously approved by Senate require decanal approval to be converted to distance education format.
-Such a course conversion does not normally require Undergraduate Studies Committee approval.
-All other new distance education courses must follow the normal course approval process. - (c) Course limits and enrolment caps on Distance Education courses shall be proposed at the discretion of the department or program in which the course is offered.
-Requests for enrolment limits for Distance Education courses shall be made using the University procedures set out for all courses. - (d) Distance Education courses shall be taught by fully qualified personnel. - (e) No Member shall be assigned to develop or to deliver a Distance Education course without the prior agreement of the Member. - (f) In the event that a Member is asked to develop and or teach, for the first time, a Distance Education course, the Member shall receive appropriate professional development and technical support assistance so that s/he is specifically and comprehensively prepared to teach in this environment. - (g) Where the employer has provided assistance in the creation or development of the distance education course, whether by way of funds, facilities and/or support or technical personnel employed by the employer, beyond that which is normally provided to members to carry out the development of distance education courses, it is permissible to depart from the share of remunerations defined in VI.6.5.
+(c) Course limits and enrolment caps on Distance Education courses shall be proposed at the discretion of the department or program in which the course is offered.
+Requests for enrolment limits for Distance Education courses shall be made using the University

+(d) Distance Education courses shall be taught by fully qualified personnel.

+(e) No Member shall be assigned to develop or to deliver a Distance Education course without the prior agreement of the Member.

+(f) In the event that a Member is asked to develop and or teach, for the first time, a Distance Education course, the Member shall receive appropriate professional development and technical support assistance so that s/he is specifically and comprehensively prepared to teach in this environment.

+(g) Where the employer has provided assistance in the creation or development of the distance education course, whether by way of funds, facilities and/or support or technical personnel employed by the employer, beyond that which is normally provided to members to carry out the development of distance education courses, it is permissible to depart from the share of remunerations defined in VI.6.5.
 Any such departures must be agreed to by the member(s) and the employer, in writing, prior to the assistance being provided.
 The member shall be advised of their right to consult with the Association.
 A copy of all such arrangements shall be provided to the Association.

-- (h) Members teaching Distance Education courses with enrolments of greater than fifty (50) students may apply for additional teaching support as per the usual procedure in IV.4. - (i) The development and teaching of distance education courses shall be included in the allocation of teaching and departmental/program duties. - (j) Members shall submit Distance Education courses syllabi they have created as evidence to the appropriate evaluation committee concerned with the granting of tenure as per III.7.7.8. - (k) Members may submit Distance Education course materials that they have created as evidence to the appropriate evaluation committee concerned with the granting of promotion as per III.8.6.9.
+(h) Members teaching Distance Education courses with enrolments of greater than fifty (50) students may apply for additional teaching support as per the usual procedure in $\underline{IV.4}$ .

+(i) The development and teaching of distance education courses shall be included in the allocation of teaching and departmental/program duties.

+(j) Members shall submit Distance Education courses syllabi they have created as evidence to the appropriate evaluation committee concerned with the granting of tenure as per III.7.7.8.

+(k) Members may submit Distance Education course materials that they have created as evidence to the appropriate evaluation committee concerned with the granting of promotion as per $\underline{III.8.6.9}$ .